-Forensic science technicians typically need at least a bachelor’s degree in a natural science, such as chemistry or biology.
-On-the-job training is usually required for those who investigate crime scenes and for those who work in labs.
+Forensic science technicians typically need at least a bachelor’s degree in a natural science, such as chemistry or biology, or in forensic science.
+On-the-job training generally is required for both those who investigate crime scenes and those who work in labs.

 The median annual wage for forensic science technicians was $55,360 in May 2014.